 Many nonprofits share a common funding problem—lack of cash reserves for general operating support.
 Industry funding practices such as not funding full costs, requiring all funds to be spent without provision to save, and operating on reimbursements instead of upfront payments, prevent nonprofits from building reserves, making them ill-equipped to serve the most vulnerable among us.
 Without general operating support, a nonprofit doesn’t have funds for staff, technology, training, rent, or even electricity.
 And, without a strong operating infrastructure, programs that lift families and communities out of poverty simply can’t happen, especially in times of crisis.

-Collaborating with companies, we provide funding, fundraising, general operating capacity building, and in-kind support to nonprofits that offer services that align with ParentJobNet™ legacy commitment of:
+Collaborating with companies we provide sponsorship, fundraising, and general operating capacity building support to nonprofits that offer programs that align with ParentJobNet™ legacy commitment of: